peterchowacademy/the-docs/docs/coding-practices/frontend/typescript/typescript.md

 ## Adding a youtube svg icon
 1. You can download the
-2. To visualize the svg path d attribute inputs, visit [this](https://svg-path-visualizer.netlify.app/#) webpage
+2. To visualize the svg path d attribute inputs, visit [svg path visualizer](https://svg-path-visualizer.netlify.app/#) webpage
 3. To modify the svg paths (inlcuding scaling, translating...), you can try this [svg path editor](https://yqnn.github.io/svg-path-editor/)